-At March 28, 2014, no customer accounted for 10% or more of the Company's accounts receivable balance.
+At June 27, 2014, two customers each accounted for 10% or more of the Company's accounts receivable balance, representing approximately 31% in the aggregate of the Company's accounts receivable balance.
 At December 31, 2013, one customer accounted for 10% or more of the Company's accounts receivable balance, representing approximately 13% of the Company's accounts receivable balance.
 The Company performs ongoing credit evaluations of its customers and generally does not require collateral on accounts receivable.
 The Company maintains an allowance for doubtful accounts and such losses have been within management's expectations.